jzuhone/equilibrate/doc/source/fields.rst

 ============================

-A :class:`~cluster_generator.fields.ClusterField` object can have its field mapped to a set of particles at given positionss using the :meth:`~cluster_generator.fields.ClusterField.map_field_to_particles` method.
+A :class:`~cluster_generator.fields.ClusterField` object can have its field mapped to a set of particles at given positions using the :meth:`~cluster_generator.fields.ClusterField.map_field_to_particles` method.
 This takes as input a :class:`~cluster_generator.particles.ClusterParticles` object, and optional arguments for the particle type and the units to set the